henockarega/wrapped/README.md

-# Wrapped Spotify Project
+# Python Spotify Wrapped Project

-Welcome to the GitHub repository for the **Wrapped Spotify** project!
+Welcome to the GitHub repository for the **Python Spotify Wrapped** project!
 This web application allows users to track their favorite artists, tracks, and music history on Spotify.
 It provides insights into your music preferences and history over different time periods.

 ## Project Overview

-The **Wrapped Spotify** project is a web application built using HTML, CSS, JavaScript, and Python.
+The **Python Spotify Wrapped** project is a web application built using HTML, CSS, JavaScript, and Python.
 It utilizes the Spotify Web API to fetch and display user-specific data such as favorite artists, tracks, and music history.
 The project offers responsive design, adapting to various screen sizes and devices.

 ## Features